isglobal-brge/master_thesis/obesitySeq/Obesity_susceptibility_genes.md

 ### GATK haplotype caller

-Considering the problem with the VariantTool R package.
-We proved the tool HaplotypeCaller from java-based tool named GATK.
+Considering the problem with the VariantTool R packag, we proved the tool HaplotypeCaller from java-based tool named GATK.
 This tool allow us to call variants individually on each sample using it in -ERC GVCF mode, leveraging the previously introduced reference model to produce a comprehensive record of genotype likelihoods and annotations for each site in the exome, in the form of a gVCF file.
 By this way, we can safely call all variants.

 The following bash code was used to obtain the gVCFs.

 ``` bash